Safety drill: Lockdown drills

-Lockdown drills are means of practicing preparedness in a business in the event of an intruder or criminal act.
+Lockdown drills are means of practicing preparedness in a business or school in the event of an intruder or criminal act.
 Generally an announcement is given that the building is going on an immediate lockdown.
 At that point, all occupants present at the time of the drill go to a room and lock all doors and windows tight.
 They must remain still until an "all-clear signal" has been issued.
 If the emergency is really life-threatening, then occupants present at the time of the emergency will evacuate to a meeting zone well away from the premises (scene of the emergency).

 Earthquake drill

 An earthquake drill is a drill used to practice in preparation for an earthquake.
 Schools in some areas conduct earthquake drills.
 Stop, drop and hold on is used during the drill.
 School Safety Preparedness Drill (SSPD) is an annual earthquake preparedness drill being organised in schools of North and North Eastern states of India commemorating 4 April 1905 Kangra earthquake.

 Two non-governmental organisations, GeoHazards Society (GHS) and GeoHazards International (GHI), have been working for earthquake safety in South Asia for many years.
 In the year 2009 both the organisations along with Library of Tibetan Works and Archives together decided to mark the most destructive Kangra earthquake at Dharamshala in India.
 Considering the vulnerability of the school children in one of the most earthquake prone region of the world a School Safety Preparedness Drill was organised in the Tibetan schools along the Himalayas in India at 11:00 morning.
 About 7,500 children participated in the first ever such kind of a drill in India on 4 April 2009 in 25 Tibetan schools.

 During the drill the schools prepare for an earthquake scenario and when the shaking starts the children along with staff perform a Drop Cover Hold on under sturdy tables and desks preparing to save themselves from falling objects.
 When the shaking stops everybody evacuates to a pre-designated assembly area followed by a debriefing.

 With every passing year the drill started expanding to new areas covering more children both at Tibetan and non-Tibetan schools.
 In the 5th SSPD in 2013 more than 50,000 children participated in 162 schools in North and North East Indian states.
 Moreover, one school from Bhutan and another from Mandalay in Myanmar also participated in that drill. with participation of more than 725,000 children in 1100 schools.